rug005/StringServer/index.md

 # Lab Report 2

 Part 1.
+Below is the code used to run StringServer.
 ![Image](StringS.png)
 After typing a String such as hello in /add-message?s=hello The website will refresh the text...

+For this method we are checking to see if the path contains "/add" and "=".
+If so we can print what is typed after = .
 ![Image](hello.png)

 If you were to type /add-message?s=how are you ...
 You'll see hello /n how are you ... in the website.